tin2tin/PrevizCameraTools/README.md

 # Previz Camera Tools

-A proof of concept script by Tin2tin - Version: 0.1
+A proof of concept script - Version: 0.1

  # Run the script
  1. Run the script in the text-editor in Blender.